 When I recovered I was mad.
 Mad with my body for letting me down.
 Twice.
 Bitter because it wasn’t fair.
 Other women could do it… why couldn’t I?
 Women who weren’t as fit/ strong/ healthy/ ‘knowledgeable’ as I was.
 I had wanted ‘that natural birth’ so badly.
 What was the point of all that preparation and exercise?
 What did I do wrong?

 But back at home my midwife put it in perspective and stopped me feeling quite so sorry for myself.
 ‘You think most women can still squat after 24 hours labour?’ she asked.
-She reminded me of my strength and stamina, of my core and lower body strength and of how my nutritional knowledge had enabled me to nourish my body so quickly back to vitality after such massive blood loss.
+She reminded me of my strength and stamina.
+Of my core and lower body strength and how my nutritional knowledge had enabled me to nourish my body so quickly back to vitality after such massive blood loss.

 We play the hand we’re dealt.
 Our babies are born (thank God… and Doctors and Midwives…).
 And then we start to heal.
 It makes me so sad to see women being made to feel they should or could have done it better / more naturally / more beautifully / more anything.

-I work with women on re-connecting, emotionally as well as physically, with their bodies, especially when they have preferred to ‘cut off’ from certain body parts when faced with stress incontinence, flab or stretch marks.
+I work with women on re-connecting, emotionally as well as physically, with their bodies.
+This is so important when when they have preferred to ‘cut off’ from certain body parts when faced with stress incontinence, flab or stretch marks.
 Their body’s ability to recover and look fabulous is still there, but again, it needs some help in the form of very specific exercise and great nutrition, as well as a lot of love and acceptance.

 I did feel that my body had let me down.
 But then I got over myself and realised that (with just a little medical intervention ;-)) it had actually been amazing.
 So much had gone right, and of course the results make me grateful every day.

-Birth is a very big deal, and I know only too well how many women continue to be affected by their experiences (good and bad) many years later.
-This post is not supposed to be about who has a ‘perfect birth’ and who doesn’t, but rather how a little self love and physical TLC can go a very long way, whatever the experience.
+Giving birth is a very big deal, and I know only too well how many women continue to be affected by their experiences (good and bad) many years later.
+This post is not supposed to be about who has a ‘perfect birth’ and who doesn’t.
+Rather a reminder that a little self love and physical TLC can go a very long way, whatever the experience.”